 When you go through both your core clerkship rotations and any elective or away rotations, you build relationships with faculty members.

-“As you're going through your regular required rotations—for most students, that's in their third year—think about who that you've worked with might be a good person to write a letter of recommendation for you,” said Dr. Allen, chair of the AMA Academic Physicians Section and a family physician from Boise, Idaho.
+“As you're going through your regular required rotations—for most students, that's in their third year—think about who that you've worked with might be a good person to write a letter of recommendation for you,” said Dr. Allen, a former chair of the AMA Academic Physicians Section and a family physician from Boise, Idaho.

 “In general, those are going to be people that you've spent a significant amount of time with,” she noted.
 “So for instance, if you were a student at the University of Washington and you were participating in our longitudinal integrated clerkship, we would highly recommend that the person you spend the most time with during that six-month experience is one of your letter writers.”